A short collection of ideas and pitfalls to have in mind before designing an A/B test. Shuffle through and bookmark. It will be updated in the future.

 Let’s say that you have tested a single variation of your landing page with the intention to increase conversion rate.
 After the test is finished, your results are 4.2 (±1.8%) for the original and 5.0 (±2%) for the variant.
 It is true that the variant has a higher probability of being the winner, but the overlap in those two results is substantial.
 In this case, you would definitely need to collect more data.

 Measuring page goals instead of final goals

 Measuring a simple, on-page goal, like a lead, is a straightforward but not the most optimal solution.
 If possible, measure the final goals.
 Measure the results at the end of the funnel.
 So in the example of leads you would also want to measure the sales performance of those leads.

 Example: we had a SaaS client for whom we were optimizing a lead collection page.
 The variant test result showed that it had an almost negligible increase in the conversion rate.
 Since we had put a lot of effort in making the landing page content clearer, we were quite surprised by that.
 But some more analysis showed that the variant was producing higher quality leads, which led to more closed deals.
 The reason was, that the clearer copy had a ‘sieve’ effect – users knew better what to expect and total CR went up.

 - 7 days.
 It needs to cover everyday in the calendar week.

-- The duration of 2 buying cycles if possible.
-In no case, it should be shorter than the duration of a single cycle.
+- The duration of 2 buying cycles, if possible.
+In no case should it be shorter than the duration of a single cycle.

 - Your pre-calculated numbers are reached: unique visitors, number of conversions, statistical significance.